-PREREQUISITE: Appropriate mathematics placement score (MTH 098 is not a pre-requisite for MTH 099.
+PREREQUISITE: Appropriate mathematics placement score (MTH 098 is not a prerequisite for MTH 099.
 A student who successfully completes MTH 098 is eligible for MTH 100 without the support course.)

 COREQUISITE: MTH 100

-This learning support course provides co-requisite support in mathematics for students enrolled in MTH 100.
+This learning support course provides corequisite support in mathematics for students enrolled in MTH 100.
 The material covered in this course is parallel to and supportive of the material taught in MTH 100.
-Emphasis is placed on providing students with additional academic and non-cognitive support with the goal of success in the students' paired MTH 100 class.
-This class does not serve as the general core requirement for mathematics.
+Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students' paired MTH 100 class.
+This course does not apply toward the general core requirement for mathematics.
+Code C. (F, Sp, Su)